priyankasaggu/priyankasaggu.github.io/_posts/2025-11-2-opensuse-tw-grub-fix.md

 None of this process is my own making.
 The whole credit goes to this very useful demo - [KMDTech: How To Fix Grub in OpenSUSE | UEFI](https://youtu.be/6L3i4Zgb8Y8?si=D96jkLbSR1Dzr416).
 (Thank you!)
-It worked twice for me without a single hiccup (but if you need to follow, please do it at your own discretion ofcourse, after checking, cross-checking everything you're typing).
+It worked twice for me without a single hiccup.
+(but if you need to follow, please do it at your own discretion ofcourse, after checking, cross-checking everything you're typing).